Legal Affairs

 The warranty period is the period of time in which warranty claims may be asserted.

-• The basic statutory limitation period (German: “Verjährungsfrist”) is two years starting from the time the defective goods are delivered to the buyer.
+- The basic statutory limitation period (German: “Verjährungsfrist”) is two years starting from the time the defective goods are delivered to the buyer.
 If the seller fraudulently conceals a defect, then the rights and claims of the buyer are barred by limitation three years after obtaining knowledge of the identity of the seller and of the facts in support of the claim.

-• The warranty period for goods that have been used for a building structure in accordance with their usual manner of use and that cause a defect to occur in such building structure is five years.
+- The warranty period for goods that have been used for a building structure in accordance with their usual manner of use and that cause a defect to occur in such building structure is five years.
 This applies not only to new building structures but to renovation work and remodelling work on already erected building structures.
 The goods in such cases must be firmly fixed to the building structure.

-• Any deviation from the warranty periods to the prejudice of the consumer is prohibited.
+- Any deviation from the warranty periods to the prejudice of the consumer is prohibited.
 The only exception is in the case of used goods.
 The warranty period in the case of used goods may be shortened to one year.

-If the buyer and seller are in dispute about the point in time at which the defect came into existence, then the following applies: If a defect comes to light within six months from the time the buyer accepted delivery of the goods, then there is a (statutory) presumption in favour of the buyer to the effect that the defect already existed at the time delivery was accepted.
+If the buyer and seller are in dispute about the point in time at which the defect came into existence, then the following applies: If a defect comes to light within one year from the time the buyer accepted delivery of the goods, then there is a (statutory) presumption in favour of the buyer to the effect that the defect already existed at the time delivery was accepted.
 This presumption only applies if the buyer is a consumer.
 The presumption can be rebutted by the seller by proving that the defect was caused by the consumer’s improper treatment of the goods.
 The burden of proof shifts at the end of the six months, and it is the buyer who then must prove that the defect already existed at the time the goods were delivered to him or her.
 In most cases, the buyer will be unable to do this.

 1.2 Guarantees